hyperledger-archives/sawtooth-next-directory/README.md

 ## Introduction
 ### What is NEXT?
 NEXT is an open-source Identity and Access Management Platform for enterprise.
 NEXT is built by leveraging the Sawtooth blockchain to not only improve the status-quo of identity governance and auditing, but also replaces trust with cryptographic proof.
 Originally envisioned and designed by T-Mobile, NEXT is an enterprise-grade blockchain application, built to integrate with a wide-ranging number of indentity consuming and identity-providing applications.
-NEXT can integrate with industry standard directory services and provid request, approval, and audit features with the integrity of the Blockchain.
+NEXT can integrate with industry standard directory services and provide request, approval, and audit features with the integrity of the blockchain.

 The main components of NEXT includes: Sawtooth, a modular platform created by Intel that sits atop of The Linux Foundation's Hyperledger project, a transaction processor which handles RBAC-specific transaction logic, and a ledger sync which writes the blockchain state changes to a local database.
 The NEXT platform also features a chatbot component as well as an intuitive UI which will provide a smooth experience for users.